-Gluten intolerance or allergy is sensitivity to gluten, a substance found in staple foods such as wheat and barley.
+Gluten intolerance or allergy is associated with a sensitivity to gluten, which is a substance found in staple foods such as wheat and barley.
 Gluten provides elasticity to dough and also helps the dough to rise.

 Symptoms of gluten sensitivity

-A gluten-free diet aims to avoid foods made of or containing wheat, rye, and barley, and their derivatives including brewer’s yeast and malt.
-Safe substitutes are rice, maize, quinoa, corn, potato, tapioca, beans, and nuts.
+A gluten-free diet aims to avoid foods made up of or containing wheat, rye, and barley, as well as their derivatives including brewer’s yeast and malt.
+Some of the safe substitutes for these common ingredients include rice, maize, quinoa, corn, potato, tapioca, beans, and nuts.